“Las Vegas. Now Open!”

 But while hundreds of thousands of people streamed into casinos, Nevada churches were prohibited from holding worship services with more than 50 people—under threat of criminal and civil penalties.

 That’s a clear (and unconstitutional) double standard.
-And one Nevada church is taking a stand to correct it.
+And one Nevada church took a stand to correct it.

 Who: Calvary Chapel Dayton Valley